Pravesh-Sudha/100-Days-of-Code/README.md

 - You need to authenticate username and token as Envirnoment variable in your terminal
 - This works only for the organisation created in your account

+### Day 83: Deploying Redit Clone on Kubernetes
+- Getting Source Code from Github
+- Buildling a Docker image of the project
+- Pushing the Image on DockerHub
+- Writing the Manifest file for Kubernetes Deployment

 ... continue updating log for each day ..._

 ## Connect